 The Network Notice sets out that, in view of the timing imperative in most existing leniency programmes (the first applicant receives the greatest benefit), applicants will have to consider whether it would be appropriate to file leniency applications with the relevant authorities simultaneously or to take action, where possible, to protect its position with those authorities.
 The Commission recognises the special concerns of leniency applicants regarding the use of the information they provide, and the Network Notice puts in place safeguards in relation to the transmission of information provided under a leniency programme to other ECN members.
 These provisions are set out in the box, Information provided under a leniency programme.

 In 2006, the ECN members endorsed a Model Leniency Programme in order to remove discrepancies between leniency policies and to facilitate multiple filings.
 The Model Programme is not binding on ECN members but they committed to use their best efforts to align their national programmes to the Model.
-All but one of the 27 EU member states (Malta) now have leniency programmes, and there is a high level of convergence with most aspects of the Model Programme.
-In November 2012, the ECN published a revised version of the Model Programme to provide further clarifications and to reflect enforcement experience (see Legal update, Revised ECN Model Leniency Programme published (www.practicallaw.com/8-522-5868)).
+All but one of the 28 EU member states (Malta) now have leniency programmes (and the Maltese Office for Competition published draft leniency regulations for consultation in June 2013).
+There is a high level of convergence with most aspects of the Model Programme.
+In November 2012, the ECN published a revised version of the Model Programme to provide further clarifications and to reflect enforcement experience (see Legal update, Revised ECN Model Leniency Programme published ( www.practicallaw.com/8-522-5868) ).

 The framework set out by the Model provides that:

 Full immunity is available for the first undertaking to come forward, if it meets the specified conditions, where it provides the evidence either to enable targeted inspections to be carried out or to enable an infringement to be established.

 A reduction of fines will be available for undertakings which do not meet the conditions for full immunity but provide significant added value.
 Such reductions should not exceed 50%.